Welcome to OBIS Australia

 From here you can find out more information about OBIS Australia and the OBIS program in general.
 Please use the links in the navigation panel to the left to access these functions and the other parts of the OBIS Australia site.

-OBIS Australia was initially created as a partnership between the National Oceans Office (Department of the Environment and Water Resources) and CSIRO Marine and Atmospheric Research, supported in its start-up phase by funding from the U.S. Alfred P. Sloan Foundation, administered via the international OBIS Secretariat, as an operational component of the Census of Marine Life.
-It is currently administered by CSIRO Marine and Atmospheric Research.
+OBIS Australia was initially created as a partnership between the former National Oceans Office (Department of the Environment and Water Resources) and CSIRO Oceans and Atmosphere, supported in its start-up phase by funding from the U.S. Alfred P. Sloan Foundation, administered via the international OBIS Secretariat, as an operational component of the Census of Marine Life.
+It is currently administered by CSIRO Oceans and Atmosphere.